LambdaSchool/CanvasAdminTakeHome/Module 1 - User Interface/Objective 03 - understand the main concepts of CSS (selectors and style rules), and be able to apply them to an HTML page.md

 ## Follow Along

-When we added the image to lambdaschool.com it created a _massive_ problem (no pun intended).
+When we added the image to bloomtech.com it created a _massive_ problem (no pun intended).
 Together let's add some CSS style to get our image to the background, and to change text color and style.

 <iframe height="402" style="width: 100%;" scrolling="no" title="M3O1 - CSS " src="https://codepen.io/lambdaschool/embed/52b9e575871e7ebb68d0e7a42dd20422?height=402&theme-id=default&default-tab=html,result&editable=true" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
-  See the Pen <a href='https://codepen.io/lambdaschool/pen/52b9e575871e7ebb68d0e7a42dd20422'>M3O1 - CSS </a> by Lambda School (<a href='https://codepen.io/lambdaschool'>@lambdaschool</a>) on <a href='https://codepen.io'>CodePen</a>.
+  See the Pen <a href='https://codepen.io/lambdaschool/pen/52b9e575871e7ebb68d0e7a42dd20422'>M3O1 - CSS </a> by BloomTech (<a href='https://codepen.io/lambdaschool'>@lambdaschool</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>